kinnay/AEA/FORMAT.md

 There is no padding between key-value pairs or behind the auth data, even if this causes the rest of the file to be unaligned.

 ## Signature
 If the profile uses signing, this section contains an ECDSA signature.
 The signature is calculated over the SHA-256 hash of all bytes from the start of the file up to and including the first cluster MAC, with the signature itself set to null bytes.
 The key is specified on the command line.
+The signature is padded with null bytes until it is 128 bytes in size.

+If the profile uses encryption, the signature is encrypted with the [signature encryption key](#key-derivation) using AES-CTR and a HMAC-SHA256 is appended to it.

 If the profile does not use signing, this section is empty.

+**Note:** even for profiles that use signing, the [aea](https://manpagehub.com/aea) tool supports the creation of unsigned archives.
+In that case, the signature is filled with null bytes.
+Unsigned archives must be signed later in order to become valid.

-## Hardcoded Key
+## Random Key
-If the profile specifies encryption, this section is empty and the key is specified on the command line.
+If the profile uses encryption, this section is empty and the key is specified on the command line.

-If the profile does not specify encryption, this section contains a random 32-byte key.
-In this case, the archive is still encrypted with AES-CTR, but the [main key](#main-key) is derived from the hardcoded key instead of a user-specified key.
+If the profile does not use encryption, this section contains a random 32-byte key, and the [main key](#key-derivation) is derived from the random key instead of a user-specified key.

-## Hardcoded Salt
+## Random Salt
 This section contains 32 random bytes.
-This is the salt that is used to derive the [main key](#main-key).
+This is the salt that is used to derive the [main key](#key-derivation).

 ## Root Header
 The root header is encrypted with the [root header key](#key-derivation).